humdrum-tools/humdrum-documentation/guide/ch11/index.md

 regular expression.
 Any token matching this expression is transformed to a null data token and is ignored when processing.
 One possible use for this option is to help calculate *distance intervals.*
-Consider Example 11.4 where all of the durations are either sixteenth notes or eighth notes.
+Consider Example&nbsp;11.4 where all of the durations are either sixteenth notes or eighth notes.
 Suppose we wanted to calculate the intervals only between the eighth notes.